-- local development planning.
-Each council creates a plan which sets out how the council area should look in the future by deciding what type and scale of development should be encouraged and where it should be located
+Each council creates a plan which sets out how their council area should look in the future.
+They decide the type and scale of development they want to encourage and where to put new buildings or other development.

-- planning enforcement.
-They investigate alleged breaches of planning control and decide any action to take
+They investigate alleged breaches of planning control and decide any action to take.

 Each council has a local planning office.

 Councils make most decisions about planning proposals to build on land or change the use of buildings or land.
-In determining whether to grant planning permission, the council will refer to a number of planning policy documents and planning guidance.
+When deciding an application for planning permission, the council refers to planning policy documents and planning guidance.